 When you are trying to fix something in your life or help someone deal with a problem in his life, the best thing to do is find the root problem.
 You must get down to the source of the trouble.
 The fruit will take care of itself once you uncover the root.
 The symptoms are much easier to deal with after you find and address the cause of the problem.

 Getting down to the root problem can be quite difficult because the root is not easy to see.
 You cannot see it without digging deep.
-And most people don’t have the patience or the honesty or the sincerity to uncover everything that is lying on top of the root.
-If you will truthfully work on uncovering the root and getting it out, the Lord will help you find it and remove it.
+And most people don’t have the patience, honesty, or sincerity to uncover everything that is lying above the root.
+If you will truthfully work on uncovering the root, the Lord will help you find it and remove it.

 Let’s look at the root problem of some things in your life.
 If you only deal with the symptoms, the trouble will keep coming back [in Matt 3:10 John prophesies that the axe is laid to the root of the trees].
 Here are some roots:

-Next time you decide to do something, sit yourself down and ask yourself WHY you are doing it – and if covetousness or money has anything to do with it, run away like a hit dog – those Pharisees that accused Jesus Christ, over and over again, of violating the Sabbath were caught violating it the day after the Lord’s triumphal entry – and when Jesus ran them out of the temple he told them that they had turned his house of prayer into a den of thieves – you may be upstanding in the eyes of your friends, but you are evil if you are covetous!!
+Next time you decide to do something, sit yourself down and ask yourself WHY you are doing it.
+And if covetousness or money has anything to do with it, run away like a hit dog.
+Jesus caught those Pharisees, who accused him of violating the Sabbath, violating it the day after the his triumphal entry.
+And when Jesus ran them out of the temple he told them that they had turned his house of prayer into a den of thieves.
+You may be upstanding in the eyes of your friends, but you are evil if you are covetous!!
 If you want to know the real source of your trouble with money, look down at the root.

-The Root of Unbelief – Matt 13:21 – “no root in himself” – the trouble with this fellow is that he is lost – he is not saved and yet he thinks he is – he tries every type of solution to “act” more spiritual but the truth of the matter is he is still a natural man [1 Cor 2:14] – for a soul to be saved, he must have been born again by the Lord Jesus Christ [Matt 15:13 he must be planted by the Lord] – there are many today who are not saved though they want to believe that they are – there’s been no regenerating work of the Holy Spirit – you can’t fix a guy like this until he gets saved.
+The Root of Unbelief – Matt 13:21.
+“No root in himself”.
+The trouble with this fellow is that he is lost.
+He is not a believer and yet he thinks he is.
+Yet, he tries every type of solution to “act” more spiritual but the truth of the matter is he is still a natural man [1 Cor 2:14].
+For a soul to be saved, he must have been born again by the Lord Jesus Christ [Matt 15:13 he must be planted by the Lord].
+There are many today whom the Lord has not saved, though they want to believe that they are.
+There’s been no regenerating work of the Holy Spirit.
+You can’t fix a guy like this until he believes.

-The other problem is with folks who believed the gospel in order to get saved and then refused to believe the Bible for sanctification – they are like a still born baby – they were birthed but they are as good as dead as a Christian because they refuse to read or believe what the Bible says about them now that they are saved.
-They can try to change all they want but until they believe what the Bible says they are not going to grow one inch spiritually.
+The other problem is with folks who believed the gospel in order to get saved and then refused to believe the Bible for sanctification.
+They are like a still born baby.
+They were birthed but they are as good as dead as a Christian because they refuse to read or believe what the Bible says about them now that they are saved.
+Though they try to change, until they believe what the Bible says, they are not going to grow one inch spiritually.
 The root problem in either case is unbelief.
 You can forget going to the Christian bookstore to find the solution to your symptoms.
 You need to get saved [1 Pet 1:23] or get sanctified [Jn 17:17] by believing the words of God.

 Conclusion: You need to get down to the root problem in your life.
 More than likely it’s one of these four things.
 Examine your “tree” down to the root and get that root out of there now!